 By Adam Ellsworth

-When in doubt, lean towards letting the world in, advises Fontaines D.C..
+When in doubt, lean toward letting the world in, advises Fontaines D.C.
 It’s scary.
 In fact, you will probably be terrified most of the time.
 But do it anyway.
 With eyes open.

 A Hero’s Death, Fontaines D.C.